AndersDeath/diary2/000-current.md

 # 11 November - Saturday - Yerevan - 408 day of immigration

 Today we said good buy to local Yerevan's Hard Rock cafe.
 Unfortunately there is no chance to eat there again this staying in Yerevan.
 I have cheat meal only by Saturdays.
 At the same time I have a huge head ache for the whole day.
 IT's so bad.
 I feel bad.
 I got ibuprofen pill, maybe it will help.
 Cold season is yerevan's area is very polluted.
-The city is staying in some kind og low area between mountains and when there is no wind all smoke from houses and cars
+The city is staying in some kind og low area between mountains and when there is no wind all smoke from houses and cars staying just here in the air.